martinwalsh/mk/README.md

 ## Usage

-The following usage examples rely on the [`Makefile`](./Makefile) in this project, but the examples apply to any project containing a `Makefile`.
+The following usage examples display the output of `mk` when executed in this project, but they can be applied similarly to any project containing a [`Makefile`](./Makefile).

 Running `mk` without arguments, produces `--help` output.